Warriors vs Timberwolves Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 06)

 Golden State vs. Minnesota Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each team.
+AI algorithm Remi is pouring through tons of data on each team.
 In fact, anytime the Warriors and Timberwolves play there’s always several intriguing observations to key in on.
-Not to mention games played at Target Center in May almost always follow normal, predictable patterns.
+Not to mention games played at Target Center in May can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: M. Conley over 6 Points.